Machu Picchu 320 articles

 What is the best tourist circuit in Machu Picchu?

-• It allows the classic postcard photo from the sector of the Guardian’s House.
+• It allows the classic postcard photo from the Guardian’s House sector.

-• It allows you to visit important Inca temples, such as the Temple of the Sun, the Main Temple, the Temple of the 3 Windows and the Sacred Rock.
+• It allows you to visit important Inca temples, such as the Temple of the Sun, the Main Temple, the Temple of the Three Windows, and the Sacred Rock.

-• It offers a visit to the agricultural sector, an area where llamas are usually grazed (one of the best photographs in Machupicchu).
+• It offers a visit to the agricultural sector, a space where llamas often graze (one of the best photographs in Machu Picchu).

-• It allows the tour for more time in Machu Picchu.
-The circuit can be completed in 2 hours 30 minutes approximately.
+• Allows for a longer tour of Machu Picchu.
+The circuit can be completed in approximately 2 hours and 30 minutes.

-• The circuit is suitable for visitors of all ages, including older adults in acceptable physical condition.
+• The circuit is suitable for visitors of all ages, including older adults in reasonable physical condition.

 Tourists and llamas in the agricultural sector